monkphin/Colour-Forge/TESTING.md

 <img src="docs/bugs/searchbox-bug.png">
 </details>

-Additionally I have noticed an issue with the admin menu drop down on the nav bar.
-This is set to fit the contents, yet seems to insist on word wrapping when the Recipe Admin option is selected.
+Additionally, I have noticed an issue with the admin menu drop-down on the nav bar.
+Although it is set to fit the contents, it seems to insist on word wrapping when the Recipe Admin option is selected.

 <details>
 <summary>Admin Menu Bug</summary>